Professional Development Opportunity Detail Page

 |Description:||This Modeling Workshop is for teachers worldwide.

-Content: Week 1, kinematics & dynamics and Week 2, energy & momentum
+Content: Week 1, kinematics & dynamics and Week 2, energy, circular motion, & momentum

 The workshop on physics teaching addresses most aspects of high school teaching, including integration of teaching methods with course content for physics classrooms.
 Special emphasis will be placed on modeling conceptual development and integrating technology appropriate for middle and high school.